 Select one or more tiles to form a rectangular selection for the layout.
-The session then appears as
+The session then appears as per the layout selection.

 - Enabling screen pinning disables the save layout feature in a session. - This feature is applicable only on desktops that are marked as favorite.